hennr/arewegreen/DEVELOPMENT.md

 Some notes on the development process

+# hot reload

+Thanks to the spring-boot-devtools and parcel's watch mode areWeGreen is able to reload many code changes dynamically.

+## Back-End

+Starting the application via the spring-boot maven plugin supports hot reload of back-end code automatically:

+    mvn spring-boot:run

+## Front-End

+When the application is already running, you can start the parcel watcher (afterwards!) to have hot reload support and sources maps for the front-end code:

+    cd src/main/reactjs
+    node/yarn/dist/bin/yarn watch

 # updating front-end depdendencies

 This project has npm-check-updates installed.
 To run it, change into the reactjs dir: